Pension AI

 Annual contribution allowanceUp to your relevant earnings, capped at the £60,000 annual allowance (2024–25); tapered for higher earners.£20,000 across all ISAs combined per tax year.

-Inheritance treatmentOutside the estate for IHT in most cases (subject to rules announced in the 2024 Budget that change this from April 2027).Forms part of the estate for IHT.
+Inheritance treatmentOutside the estate for inheritance tax (IHT) in most cases (subject to rules announced in the 2024 Budget that change this from April 2027).Forms part of the estate for IHT.

 The mathematical core